-If you believe that Care Dimensions has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: Patricia Ramsden, Vice President & Chief Clinical Officer, Care Dimensions, 75 Sylvan Street, Suite B-102, Danvers, MA 01923; 888-283-1722, Fax 978-806-1920.
+If you believe that Care Dimensions has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: Jean Ball, Vice President of Quality and Compliance, Care Dimensions, 75 Sylvan Street, Suite B-102, Danvers, MA 01923; 888-283-1722, Fax 978-806-1920; CivilRights@CareDimensions.org.
 You can file a grievance in person or by mail, fax, or email.
+If you need help filing a grievance, Jean Ball, Care Dimensions Civil Rights Coordinator is available to help you.